menix-os/menix/doc/src/building.md

-# Building kernel
+# Building from source

-This document explains how to build the `menix` kernel on your machine from source code.
+This document explains how to build the kernel on your machine from source code.

 ## Dependencies